-The COVID-19 pandemic has adversely affected the travel and hospitality industries in Bahrain.
-Given the impact on the business, the Company has determined that indicators of impairment existed at 31 December 2020 and accordingly conducted impairment tests to assess recoverability of its property, plant and equipment using discounted cash flows that reflect the Company's current best estimate, at the reporting date, of the expected impacts of the health crisis and the economic conditions for recovery.
+The Company conducted impairment tests to assess recoverability of its property, plant and equipment using discounted cash flows that reflect the Company's current best estimate, at the reporting date, of the expected impacts of the COVID-19 pandemic and the economic conditions for recovery.
 The Company prepared a 5-year cash flow forecast.
-The discount rate used corresponds to the weighted average cost of capital and terminal growth rate as at 31 December 2020 were 8.5% and 2.5% respectively.
-Accordingly, it recognised impairment losses of BD 819,461.
-An increase in the weighted average cost of capital by 0.5% and reduction in the terminal growth would have impacted the valuation by BD 2,094,521 and BD 2,623,313 respectively.
+The discount rate used corresponds to the weighted average cost of capital and terminal growth rate as at 31 December 2021 were 8.5% and 2.5% respectively.
+No impairment losses were recognised during the year (2020: BD 819,461).
+An increase in the weighted average cost of capital by 0.5% and reduction in the terminal growth would have impacted the valuation by BD 110,653 and BD 626,049 (2020: BD 2,094,521 and BD 2,623,313) respectively.